 - He/she will not hesitate to hand you important documentation that proves that both parent dogs have been tested and cleared for health issues.

-- The breeder will let you see both parents of the puppy in order to allow you to have a better idea of what qualities your Border Point puppy will inherit.
+- The breeder will let you see both parents of the puppy to allow you to have a better idea of what qualities your Border Point puppy will inherit.

-- The breeder will have a lot of knowledge pertaining to the breed and will thus be able to answer any of your questions confidently.
+- The breeder will have a lot of knowledge of the breed and will thus be able to answer any of your questions confidently.

 Signs of the WRONG breeder:

 - All disreputable breeders are notorious for getting their supply of puppies from unethical puppy mills, where puppies are produced on a mass scale and not cared for.

 - A breeder that is only in the business for money and does not care about the health of the puppies will often have a lot of litters available.

 - In some cases, they will also tell you they have the exact kind of puppy that matches your description; even if those traits are not consistent with the particular breed you’re interested in.

 - A shady breeder will also try to rush you into making the purchase without carrying out all the required steps, like showing proof of breeding rights or providing you with health certifications.

 3 Little-known facts about the Border Point puppies

 This is an interesting breed with a lot to be learned about it.